arm/ai-ml-sdk-scenario-runner/docs/source/json.rst

       shader_access:enum = (readonly|writeonly|readwrite) // type of access required by the shader/graph
-      src:path(default=""), // optional path to the NumPy file to initialize the resource from dst:path(default=""), // optional path to the NumPy file to write contents to (post execution of commands) alias_target:AliasTarget, // (Deprecated) optional "AliasTarget" of image resource to share memory with memory_group, // optional memory group to share memory object between resources tiling:enum = (OPTIMAL|LINEAR), // optional "Tiling" arrangement info of the tensor resource }
+      src:path(default=""), // optional path to the NumPy file to initialize the resource from dst:path(default=""), // optional path to the NumPy file to write contents to (post execution of commands) memory_group, // optional memory group to share memory object between resources tiling:enum = (OPTIMAL|LINEAR), // optional "Tiling" arrangement info of the tensor resource }